pubpub/pubpub/README.md

 PubPub is built with react, redux, node, express, and mongoose.
 For great react/redux testing, we use [https://github.com/gaearon/redux-devtools](Redux devtools).
 We suggest installing the [https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd](chrome extension) for a less popup-y dev environment.

+For document collaboration to work the [https://github.com/pubpub/collab] (PubPub Collab) server needs to be running and the url and secret need to be added to `/api/config.js`.

 ## Building and Running Production Server

 ```